reader-books/project_rbac/README.md

 - Verify if a user has a specific role
 - Verify if a role includes a specific permission
-- `Auth` class handles core authentication logic
+- The `Auth` class handles core authentication logic
-- `WorkDB` class manages database queries
+- The `WorkDB` class manages database queries
-- `Query` class stores all SQL statements
+- The `Query` class stores all SQL statements

 ## 5. Notes

 This project is intended for **learning purposes** and may evolve over time.
 Contributions, suggestions, and feedback are welcome.

-Have a nice day
+Thanks

 Best regards,
 Reader Books